garden-io/garden/docs/reference/action-types/Deploy/container.md

     # GB)
     min: 90

-    # The maximum amount of RAM the container can use, in megabytes (i.e. 1024 = 1 GB)
+    # The maximum amount of RAM the container can use, in megabytes (i.e. 1024 = 1 GB) If set to null will result in
+    # no limit being set.
-    max: 90
+    max: 1024

   # List of volumes that should be mounted when starting the container.
   #